cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 The scenarios are sorted into those for __understanding data analysis__:

-- Understanding environments and work practices
-- evaluating visual data analysis and reasoning
-- evaluating communication through visualization
-- evaluating collaborative data analysis
+- __Understanding environments and work practices__ - Glean design insight through gaining a better understanding of the "work, analysis, or information processing practices by a given group of people with or without software use" (Lam et al. 2012)
+- __Evaluating visual data analysis and reasoning__ - Assesment of how a visualization tool "supports analysis and reasoning about data and helps to derive relevant knowledge in a given domain" (Lam et al. 2012)
+- __Evaluating communication through visualization__ - Assessment of "communicative value of a visualization or visual representation in regards to goals such as teaching/learning, idea presentation, or casual use" (Lam et al. 2012)
+- __Evaluating collaborative data analysis__ - Understanding the extent to which a visualization tool "supports collaborative data analysis by groups of people"

 and for __understanding visualizations__:

-- evaluating user performance
-- evaluating user experience
-- evaluating visualization algorithms
+- __Evaluating user performance__ - Objectively measuing how specific features of a visualization affect the performance of people using a system
+- __Evaluating user experience__ - Eliciting "subjective feedback and opinions on a visualization tool" (Lam et al. 2012)
+- __Evaluating visualization algorithms__ - Capturing and mesuring "characteristics of a visualization algorithm" (Lam et al. 2012)

 Lam et al. defines an important first step in establishing a reference base of scenarios with examples.
+The continuation of the coding process of papers is encouraged, with the full list of papers coded [hosted here](http://bit.ly/7-vis-scenarios).

 Evaluation is not restricted to just visualizations, but also on the processes of data analysis that visualizations support.

+Exploring and creating evaluations is given as a process involving:
+1. __Choosing a focus__
+2.

 #Sources